simonhuwiler/brokJSON_js/README.md

 # BrokJSON
 Ever struggled with huge GeoJSON-Files?
 BrokJSON is your space-saving alternative!
 Depending on your data you can save up to 80%. **Withouth losing any data!** Why?
-Because it uses the same ideas as GeoJSON.
+Because it is based on the same ideas as GeoJSON but reduces redundancies.

 The idea behind BrokJSON: **RAM is mightier than the bandwidth** - download the small BrokJSON and convert it on runtime to GeoJSON than loading a huge GeoJSON.

+Have a look at https://www.brokjson.dev!

 ## Example
 This **GeoJSON** with just two Points...